Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Introductory example: Clifford-deformed surface codes from abelian higher-form symmetries

+and similar in the $yz$-plane.
+Considering now a slice of the tensor network representation of our state \cref{eq:StateTN} along the $xz$-plane, we compute that: {\allowdisplaybreaks

+} where in the second equality we made use of the fact that the operator $Z_\chi^\dagger$ on top can be freely \emph{pulled through} the Z-type tensor on which it acts, together with \cref{eq:XZXpullingthrough}.
+In the final equality we then recognized the gauge invariance of $\mc G^1$.
+The $yz$-plaquette term can be derived in similar fashion.

 The final $xy$-plaquette terms can be recognized as the (minimal) global 1-form symmetries of the $\G^{0}$ gauging map.
-Similarly, one can check that $\mbb a^{\msf v}_g$ applied to $\mc G^1$ maps to $\mc G_g^\msf v$ which is exactly the local symmetry of $\mc G^0$.
+In a similar vein to \cref{eq:XZXG0}, one can check that $\mbb a^{\msf v}_g$ applied to $\mc G^1$ maps to $\mc G_g^\msf v$ which is exactly the local symmetry of $\mc G^0$, from which it follows that $\mbb a_g^\msf v$ is also a stabilizer.

 These observations allow us to consider the state $\ket{\Psi[\psi]}$ a ground state of the commuting projector bulk Hamiltonian (a stabilizer code):

 In this expression the sum over $\msf V(\smallcube)$ is over all vertices of the cubic lattice, and the sums over $\msf P(\smallcube)$ are over plaquettes in the $xz$, $yz$ and $xy$ planes respectively.
 The projectors are explicitly given by